Scott Turner (American football coach): Michigan Wolverines

 Turner was hired as an offensive analyst under Michigan Wolverines head coach Jim Harbaugh in February 2017.

 Return to Carolina

 In 2018, Turner returned to the Panthers as their quarterback coach.
 He was their interim offensive coordinator for the final four games of the 2019 season following head coach Ron Rivera's firing.

 Washington Football Team / Commanders

 On January 8, 2020, Turner was hired by the Washington Football Team as their offensive coordinator under head coach Ron Rivera.
 He signed a multi-year contract extension on March 13, 2022, but was dismissed by the team following the season.

 Las Vegas Raiders

 Turner joined the Las Vegas Raiders as their pass game coordinator on February 3, 2023.
 He was named the team's interim offensive coordinator on November 5, 2024, following the firing of Luke Getsy.

 New York Jets

 On February 2, 2025, the New York Jets hired Turner as their passing game coordinator.
+On January 23, 2026, Turner was fired by the Jets.